 Should face-to-face teaching resume, you might be asked to come to Sussex to complete your term at a short notice.
 This will be reviewed in mid-February.
 The Sussex Abroad Office will let you know as soon as specific plans are made.
 For now, you are required to register and start the term remotely.

-- I have booked the flight to arrive before the middle of February, will I be turned away at the border?
+- I have booked the flight to arrive in February, will I be turned away at the border?

 - Do I need to take a Covid-19 test before my departure?

 Yes, you must have proof of a negative coronavirus test to travel to England.
 If you fail to provide it, you may not be able to board and could be fined £500 on arrival to England.
 We cannot offer advice on testing so you must read the UK Government guidance before you depart.

 In addition, all international arrivals to the UK are required by law to take two PCR tests, on day 2 and day 8 of their quarantine.
 For these tests, you must book through the Government portal before you travel.